 Welcome (back?) to Animal Person Redux!

 My original tagline was: Mary Martin, PhD deconstructs the language, ethics and economics of our relationship with nonhuman animals, and it was apropos most of the time.
-The doctorate I earned from New York University in the early 1990s was just one symptom of my lifelong preoccupation with language and learning.
+The doctorate I earned from New York University in the 1990s was just one symptom of my lifelong preoccupation with language and learning.
 But I also wrote about:

 - atheism, which I haven’t found compelling evidence (or any evidence) to stray from;